vistalab-technion/cs236781/_pages/info.md

 ## Detailed Syllabus

-The course will be presented using a mixed approach of both offline content (videos and lecture notes) and in-class frontal learning, and hands-on homework assignments.
+The course will be presented using a mixed approach of offline content (videos and lecture notes), in-class frontal learning, and hands-on homework assignments.
 The frontal lectures are meant to deepen understanding of the topics in the videos and provide useful context, techniques and applicative examples.
 The in-class tutorials and